oneloveipfs/ipfsVideoUploader/docs/FAQ.md

 This is also the reason why 3Speak uploads may take some time for the IPFS node (with the uploader) to fetch from 3Speak's nodes over p2p.

+## 9. What is the difference between the webapp and the desktop apps?

+The webapp refers to the website in which the hosting service (it can be run by us or anyone else) is accessible through a web browser.
+The desktop app is an installable binary that is meant to run on your computer as an app.

+Certain features may or may not be available on the webapp or the desktop app.
+See [here](https://github.com/oneloveipfs/ipfsVideoUploader#full-vs-remote-vs-standalone-vs-web) for more details.

+## 10. What is the difference between the full and remote build?

+The full build is designed to communicate directly with a locally running IPFS daemon for ease of use, it does not communicate to a remote service (with exception of update checks).
+The remote build communicates with a remote service (such as uploader.oneloveipfs.com) and works like the webapp, but with some features that are exclusive to the desktop app.

+See [here](https://github.com/oneloveipfs/ipfsVideoUploader#full-vs-remote-vs-standalone-vs-web) for more details between the builds.

 # Hosting Service FAQ

 ## 1. Where are your servers located?